 The geographical boundaries between areas of use of different regional lexical variants for the same concept are called isoglosses.
 Corresponding isoglosses of several sets of signs with similar distributional patterns can be taken as indications of boundaries of dialectal regions.
 This is not only the case for lexical variants but also for all kinds of linguistic variables that display comparable patterns of regional distribution.
-Distributional maps cannot only be produced for the distribution of lexical variants but also for variation.
+Distributional maps cannot only be produced for the distribution of lexical variants but also for the distribution of other kinds of variation.
 The same procedure used here for the analysis of occurrences of signs can be adapted to occurrences of other phenomena coded and annotated in the corpus data.